mbaniadam/simple-ufw-ip-blocker/README.md

 # Simple IP blocker in UFW Firewall
-## Block IP addresses in the UFW firewall based on the expiry date entered by the user
+## Blocking IP addresses in the UFW firewall based on the valid days entered in the script.

 #### This repository contains a simple Python script that integrates with a Postgres database and firewall rules based on IP addresses and expiration dates.